-Origin of REALPOLITIK
+Origin and Etymology of realpolitik

-Learn More About REALPOLITIK
+Learn More about realpolitik

-Seen & Heard
+Seen and Heard

 What made you want to look up realpolitik?
 Please tell us where you read or heard it (including the quote, if possible).